maxmatical/ml-cheatsheet/ML tips/NLP/README.md

         - take all data instead of just high confidence hard labels
         - use KL divergence loss on soft labels! (check logits or confidence?)
             - seems like predicted probability
+    - first train on pseudolabeled data ONLY via KL divergence, then finetune on labeled data normally

 ### additional techniques
 1. setting dropout to 0